lmhale99/atomman/UPDATES.rst

   from unit cell, (hkl) and shift values.

 - **atomman.defect.DifferentialDisplacement** class created.
-This class offers more ploting options than the old differential_displacement function while dividing the calculation and plotting into separate steps to make it easier to work with.
+This class offers more plotting options than the old differential_displacement function while dividing the calculation and plotting into separate steps to make it easier to work with.